jdouden/ros_rslidar_with_ring_value/readme.md

-## ROS 32 ROBOSENSE LIDAR FOR RING VALUE
+## ROS 32 ROBOSENSE LIDAR FOR FUSION WITH VELODYNE LIDAR

 This package modified for generating ring value with XYZI data like velodyne one.

-Now it is testing.
+And fixed a conflict problem when using this with velodyne.